dgudenkov-foreign-languages-homework/homework/homework-124/unit57.md

     - The room isn't very nice.
 It needs painting
     - The grass is very long.
 It needs cutting
     - The screws are loose.
 They need tightening
     - The bin is full.
-It needs getting empty
+It needs getting empty (emptying)

 57.3
     - I was very tired.
 I tried to keep my eyes open, but I couldn't.
     - I rang the doorbell, but there was no answer.
-Then I tried to knock on the door, but there was still no answer.
+Then I tried knoking on the door, but there was still no answer.
     - We tried to put the fire out, but without success.
 We had to call the fire brigade.
     - Sue needed to borrow some money.
-She tried to ask Gary, but he was short of money too.
+She tried asking Gary, but he was short of money too.
     - I tried to reach the shelf, but I wasn't tall enough.
     - Please leave me alone.
 I'm trying to concentrate.